usnistgov/FIPS201/_Appendix/glossary.md

 Public Key Infrastructure (PKI)
-: A support service to the PIV system that provides the _cryptographic keys_ needed to perform digital signature-based _identity verification_ and to protect communications and storage of sensitive verification system data within _identity_ cards and the verification system.
+: A support service to the PIV system that provides the _cryptographic keys_ needed to perform digital signature-based _identity verification_ and to protect communications and the storage of sensitive verification system data within _identity_ cards and the verification system.

 PKI-Card Authentication (PKI-CAK)
 : A PIV _authentication_ mechanism that is implemented by